Kennewick, Washington: Climate

-Laying at the bottom of a basin, temperature inversions can develop, creating dense fog and low clouds in Kennewick.
+Lying at the bottom of a basin, temperature inversions can develop, creating dense fog and low clouds in Kennewick.
 This is particularly common in the winter and can last for several days.
 Inversions form during periods of high pressure.
 High pressure combining with the low angle of the sun in winter brings stability in the atmosphere, allowing denser cold air to sink to the floor of the Columbia Basin.
 Pollutants will also become trapped, lowering the air quality.
 When fog develops during an inversion, it will often limit diurnal temperature changes to just a few degrees.
 Temperatures in areas above the inversion will often be warmer despite being at a higher elevation.
 These inversions cause a major decrease in the amount of sunshine Kennewick receives annually.
 If a weather system drops precipitation but isn't strong enough to clear the inversion, freezing rain or sleet can fall in Kennewick.

 The average annual wind speed in Kennewick is 8 mph, but strong winds are a common occurrence in Kennewick and can sometimes cause damage.
 Wind and the arid nature of the region can cause dust storms.
 These events can happen any time of the year but is most common in the spring and fall months when farms in the region have high amounts of exposed soil.
 Chinook winds can also be experienced during the winter.
 These are formed when moisture gets removed from air moving across the Cascade Mountains, allowing the air to warm significantly as it descends into the Yakima Valley and Columbia Basin.
 Many of the high temperature records set during the winter months result from Chinook events.

 Summer brings extreme heat and low humidity, which are ideal conditions for wildfires in undeveloped areas adjacent to town.
 One such fire in 2018 started along Interstate 82 south of Kennewick and burned 5000 acres, destroying five homes on the edge of Kennewick.
 While rare, severe thunderstorms can also cause damage in Kennewick.
 Severe storms can produce damaging wind, hail, lightning, and weak tornadoes.
 No tornadoes were recorded in Kennewick between 1962 and 2011, but one did touch down in 2016.
+The hardiness zone is 7b bordering 8a.